jefferislab/pnaslatex/README.md

 ## LaTeX
 Advantages over the official PNAS files include:
- * Side captions font figures and tables
+ * Side captions for figures and tables
  * Bibliographies generated via BibTeX, BibLaTeX, etc., rather than lists of ``\bibitem`` in the LaTeX source
  * Support for native Unicode via compilation with XeLaTeX or LuaLaTeX
  * Easy font configuration